jacobdensford/jacobdensford.com/projects/new-trpg.md

 There are three main classes.
 They are Warrior, Thief, and Mage.
 Each specializes in one of the three attributes.
 The Warrior's focus is Body, the Thief's Intellect, and the Mage's Willpower.

 Each class grants the PC certain special abilities.
+Also, each class can use their main attribute in a special way: they can gain 2 HP to reroll a die, gain 4 HP to increase a hit- to a hit or a hit to a hit+, gain 6 HP to turn a miss into a hit, or gain 8 HP to add an additional hit to a roll.

+PCs must have at least a D8 in a classes main attribute to take that class.
 Based on your attributes, choose one of the three main classes.
 Then choose one of that class's abilities.
-(Or, when playing without classes, simply skip this section.)
+If none of the PC's attributes are high enough, or when playing without classes, simply skip this section.
+(PCs can always take a class after leveling up their attribute later on.)

-**Example character:** *Jane takes the Thief class, since her best attribute is INT.
+**Example character:** *Jane takes the Thief class, since she rolled a d8 for her INT.
 From her class, she chooses Sneak Attack.*

-> There might be six additional classes that focus on combinations of the three attributes.

 > Class abilities shouldn't negate something creative that everyone should be able to do.
 Instead, they should grant specific thematic mechanics for doing something cool, or grant new abilities that a regular person wouldn't be able to do.
 For example, a thief might be tricky so they have an ability that lets them "cheat" on a roll, or a warrior might have more grit so they can take hits on their STR HP track to push a miss into a hit.
 Or something like that.
 Flavorful, thematic, mechanics.
 Classes probably also have special tracks and/or clocks.